-NUMBER DESCRIPTION PAGE REFERENCE 404-1 Training and Education 29,63 Internal Stakeholders, Resiliency Management 413 Local Communities - Operations with local community engagement, im- pact assessments, and development programs 29 Internal Stakeholders 416 Customer Health and Safety - Assessment of the health and safety impacts of product and service categories 30 Health and Wellbeing Guidelines 417 (G4-CRE8) Marketing and Labeling - Type and number of sustainability certification, rating and labeling schemes for new construction, management, occupation and redevelopment 42 43-45 External Stakeholders Certifications, Awards, and Recognitions 419 Socioeconomic Compliance - Noncompliance with laws and regulations in the None.
+Number Description Page Number Reference 404-1 Training and Education 29,63 Internal Stakeholders, Resiliency Management 413 Local Communities - 29 Internal Stakeholders Operations with local community engagement, impact assessments, and development programs 416 Customer Health and Safety - 30 Health and Wellbeing Guidelines Assessment of the health and safety impacts of product and service categories 417 Marketing and Labeling - 42 External Stakeholders (G4-CRE8) Type and number of sustainability certification, rating and labeling schemes for new construction, management, occupation and redevelopment 419 Socioeconomic Compliance - None.
 We follow all laws set forth at each asset.
+Noncompliance with laws and regulations in the social and economic area